 Arokara is a co-operative of plantations throughout the valley, the largest of which are Tairora and Gadsup.
 The plantations are surrounded by mountains; two of the closest are Yonki Dome (7,500 feet) and Elendora (9,200 feet).
 With more than 20 years' experience in coffee growing and processing, Arokara is well established at producing quality coffee.

-PNG's coffee plantations were originally set up by the Rural Development Bank with modern farming methods.
-In the last 10-15 years the plantations have been returned to the ownership and management of the landowner clans who now do not use any chemicals or fertilizers in the production process.
+PNG's coffee plantations were originally set up by the Rural Development Bank, using modern farming methods.
+In the last 10 to 15 years, the plantations have been returned to the ownership and management of their traditional landowner clans, who do not use any chemicals or fertilizers in the production process.

 Cherries are hand picked, pulped on the same day and fermented in cement vats for 36 hours.
 After the fermentation process the coffee is washed with fresh mountain stream water from the nearby Aru River.
 The beans are then sundried between 7 and 12 days, during which time they achieve their nice, even blue-green color.